AP FACT CHECK: White House overly downbeat about budgeteers

+He added, “I mean they were way, way off the last time in every aspect of how they scored and projected Obamacare.”

 Spicer is correct that CBO, well respected on Capitol Hill for the honesty and fairness of its work, overestimated the number of people who would sign up to purchase insurance in state and federal marketplaces.
-CBO had earlier predicted that 23 million people would be enrolled in such Obamacare exchanges last year, for example, and the number proved to be about 12 million.
+CBO had earlier predicted that 23 million people would be enrolled in such Affordable Care Act exchanges last year, for example, and the number proved to be about 12 million.

-But he ignored one big reason why: CBO’s estimate was based largely on a projection that many private employers would dump workers off their employer-provided plans, forcing them to seek coverage under the new law.
-When that didn’t happen, the number of sign-ups declined accordingly.

 Most Read Stories